perspectivezoom/who-is-hiring-spec/README.md

 ## The Spec
-Each job listing begins with the following ordered pipe delimited metadata, followed by any number of paragraphs for further info.
+Each job listing begins with the following ordered, pipe-delimited metadata, followed by any number of paragraphs for further info.
 The unique string "metafriendly" is added to the post to let parsers know that it conforms to the spec
 ```
 [Company name] | [Job title] | [location(s), semi-colon delimited, "(Remote OK)", if applicable] | [Full-Time/Part-Time/Intern] | [Citizen/Visa (optional type, semi-colon delimited)] | [Optional list of semi-colon delimited keywords]